Everything You Need to Know About Genetic Testing (PGT) in IVF

 Beyond clinical limitations, genetic testing also raises ethical considerations.
 Deciding which embryos to transfer, freeze, or discard based on genetic findings can be emotionally complex and ethically sensitive.
 The use of PGT for non-medical gender selection or personal preferences, often referred to as "family balancing," is a controversial topic in many cultures and countries.
 Additionally, the high cost of PGT may make it inaccessible for some, raising concerns about equity and fairness in fertility treatment.
 These considerations highlight the importance of thoughtful, personalized counselling when deciding whether to pursue genetic testing during IVF.

-What is the Genetic Testing Pregnancy Cost
+What is the Genetic Testing Pregnancy Cost?

-The cost of genetic testing during IVF or pregnancy can vary depending on several factors, including the type of test, the number of embryos or samples analysed, and the clinic or laboratory used.
+cost of genetic testing during IVF or pregnancy can vary depending on several factors, including the type of test, the number of embryos or samples analysed, and the clinic or laboratory used.
 Testing such as PGT (Preimplantation Genetic Testing) is typically an additional expense not included in the base cost of IVF treatment.

 Prenatal genetic tests like non-invasive prenatal testing (NIPT), amniocentesis, or chorionic villus sampling may also vary in cost depending on whether the pregnancy is considered high-risk and the extent of insurance coverage.
 Contact our fertility clinic to understand complete pricing & insurance details.